Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/Themes.md

 Not that other brands like _Parnasse_ or _Sosh_ can be implemented in a dedicated insternal repository with their own assets.

+## Architecture

+A theme is, a fact, a big massive bucket of semantic tokens.
+We choose to pack all semantic tokens in protocols, so as to force any theme to manage them.
+Because Swift does not have notions of abstract classes compared to Kotlin, we have choosen to define an `OUDSTheme` which can be considered like an almost-abstract class.
+Then, a white label theme may just inherit from this class and override the tokens it needs.
+The real, default theme to use, will be the `OrangeTheme` providing in its module brand colors and overriding some tokens with the suitable values.
+In fact, because the `OUDSTheme` and the `OrangeTheme` are isolated, the `OUDSTheme` cannot get the Orange brand colors, so some tokens cannot be defined at that level but remain overridable in the subclass.
+The object oriented paradigm implementation in Swift is a bit different that the one found with Java or Kotlin.
+For example we do not have abstract classes and Swift relies a lot in composition with protocols and extensions.
+Thus a theme can be composed using protocols containing as properties the semantics tokens.
+These tokens must also be overridable.
+Any default values and logic can be in a kind of fake abstract class named OUDSTheme.
+This theme will be then subclassed using OOP inheritance in the real default theme named OrangeTheme.
+Any other theme can be a subclass of OrangeTheme (e.g. country specific theme) or OUDSTheme (for white label).
+Themes must be able to override semantic tokens and components tokens, and use its own raw or semantic tokens without sharing them to other themes.
+The existing raw tokens, shared between all themes, are not overridable because their definitions are frozen.

 ## Use themeable view

 ```swift